-For the purposes of this State Plan, state financing activities include financial loan programs, programs that directly provide AT such as home modification programs, telecommunications distribution programs, and last resort funds, and programs that create savings for AT acquisition such as cooperative buying programs and AT leasing programs.
+For the purposes of this State Plan, state financing activities include financial loan programs (alternative financing programs), programs that directly provide AT such as home modification programs, telecommunications distribution programs, and last resort funds, and programs that create savings for AT acquisition such as cooperative buying programs and AT leasing programs.
 Each of these activities is defined in the corresponding section of this State Plan.

-Section 4(d)(5) of the AT Act requires that the State Plan include a description of how the Statewide AT Program will implement its State-level and State Leadership activities.
+Section 4(d)(3) of the AT Act requires that the State Plan include a description of how the Statewide AT Program will implement its State-level and State Leadership activities.
 Further, section 4(d)(4) requires that the State Plan describe how various public and private entities will be involved in the implementation of those activities, including a description of the nature and extent of resources that will be committed by public and private collaborators.
-Section 4(d)(7) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state funds.
-Section 4(e)(3)(B)(iii) requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
-The following items are intended to meet these requirements for State
+Section 4(d)(3) (E) also requires that the State Plan include a description of the State-level and State Leadership Activities the state will support with state or other non-federal funds.
+Section 4(e)(3)(C)

-Financing Activities.
+requires that states coordinate and collaborate their State-level and State Leadership activities among public and private entities.
+The following items are intended to meet these requirements for State Financing Activities.
 Respond only to the items that correspond with the State Financing Activities selected in Section B of this Plan.

-Screen 6: Financial Loan Program -
+Screen 6: Financial Loan Program (Alternative Financing Program)